shopsys/shopsys/upgrade/UPGRADE-v9.0.0-dev.md

       If you don't want to remove the article, you will need to change path for the new route in the next step

-    - add new localized route in all your localized routing `yml` files with translated `path` option
+    - add new localized route in all your localized routing `yaml` files with translated `path` option
         ```diff
         +    front_contact:
         +       path: /contact/